-Explore ancient Inca ruins of the Sacred Valley, discover the most traditional villages and markets in the area, take stunning pictures of the mountain and end your trip in Machu Picchu, the sacred city of the Incas.
+Explore the essential highlights of Peru’s Sacred Valley, including visits to Cusco and the most traditional villages and markets in the area, take stunning pictures of the mountain and end your trip in Machu Picchu, the sacred city of the Incas.

 The Sacred Valley is possibly one of the most incredible places on the planet.
 This luminous enclave located 15 km north of the ‘Imperial City’ has a good number of villages and communities that still preserve ancient traditions or ruins that were sacred points for the inhabitants of the vast Inca Empire.

 The Sacred Valley of the Incas and Machu Picchu are the ideal places if we want to soak up all the energy that flows from the Peruvian Andes, but it is also the experience we are looking for if we want to enjoy communion with nature or know the culture of its inhabitants who are popular for their friendliness and good treatment with the foreigner.

 The perfect 6 day Peru itinerary with everything you need to know, do and see in Peru!

 The first day of our tour we will arrive in Cusco, where our staff will be waiting for you to transfer to our hotel.
 After a short rest and a few hours to acclimatize to the height of Cusco with a hot coca tea, we will begin a tour of the city starting in the Plaza de San Cristóbal.

 Later we will know the colorful Market of San Pedro that keeps the best ingredients of Cusco’s gastronomy and the best of its craftsmanship, to go later to one of the wonders of Cusco’s city, the Q’ oricancha or Temple of the Sun.

 From there we will go to the Church of Santo Domingo, the artisan quarter of San Blas, and go down Hatun Rumiyoc Street, where you will find the Inca Roca Palace and the well-known Stone of the 12 Angles.